siloam/cwm/README.md

 Cambridge Word Mixer

 Scientists from Cambridge University proved that succesion of letters (exept first and last letter) doesn't matter.
-Let;s check it pesonally ;)
+Let's check it pesonally ;)